 Performance monitoring remains a key element of the Scrutiny Boards' work and is also a valuable source of information to help identify issues that may warrant further scrutiny.
-The most recent performance data is included as a separate agenda item.
-This provides the Board with a summary of performance against the strategic priorities that are relevant to the Board's remit - although as noted above this is subject to ongoing review following the adoption of the Best City Ambition.
+The most recent performance data is included as a separate agenda item at today's meeting.
+This provides the Scrutiny Board with a summary of performance against the strategic priorities that are relevant to the Board's remit - although as noted above this is subject to ongoing review.